 If you have already added the employee, if you go to their benefits screen and simply submit (you do not need to change anything) this will then run the process for that one employee and populate their entitlement.

-If you are unsure about any of this, please contact Natural HR support.
+If you are unsure about any of this, please contact Natural HR support before making any changes.